yriyriyri/voxllinktree/README.md

 === could-have
 - parallax or audio effects to enhance the aesthetic
 - hidden easter eggs or interactive elements
-- direct feedback feature w/ supportinf backend
+- direct feedback feature with supporting backend

 === won't-have
 - functional os-level features